Uncategorized

 Series Editors: Bryan Smith (Arizona State University) & Ana Oskoz (University of Maryland, Baltimore County)

-The editors of the 2021 Special Edition of the CALICO Journal seek contributions on diverse approaches to second language and culture (LC2) learning, focusing specifically on learning through “maker culture,” or the process of multimedia project creation or other creative activity that bridge language learning in the classroom with authentic language practices outside of it.
-Volume contributions will address theoretical, empirical and pedagogical approaches that connect classroom instruction to the multifaceted contexts and challenges of language use beyond the classroom.
-We encourage contributions that situate opportunities for motivated, purposeful technology-mediated communicative (social) interaction as a central organizing principle of LC2 study, with the goals of fostering language production and/or cultural awareness, while promoting their use in real and realistic interdisciplinary contexts.
+The editors of the 2021 Special Edition of the CALICO Journal seek contributions on diverse approaches to second language and culture (LC2) learning, focusing specifically on learning through “maker culture,” or the process of multimedia project creation or other creative activity that bridges language learning in the classroom with authentic language practices outside of it.
+Volume contributions will address theoretical, empirical, and pedagogical approaches that connect classroom instruction to the multifaceted contexts and challenges of language use beyond the classroom.
+As part of this broader exploration, we have observed an increasing intersection between language acquisition and digital literacy, particularly in the realm of online media consumption.
+For instance, platforms dedicated to emerging financial trends often serve as unexpected yet rich sources of multilingual content.
+A compelling example is how dziennikarze Bitcoinist weryfikują najciekawsze polskie kasyna krypto i dzielą się opiniami, offering Polish-language insights into cryptocurrency-driven gaming platforms.
+Such real-world, tech-driven discourse creates opportunities for technology-mediated communicative (social) interaction, reinforcing LC2 study as a means to foster language production and cultural awareness in interdisciplinary contexts.

 Content areas for contributions include – but are not limited to – the following: